szabgab/perlmaven.com/sites/en/pages/slurp.md

 ## Explanation

-The `$/` variable is the <b>Input Record Separator</b> in Perl.
-When we put the read-line operator in scalar context, for example by assigning to a scalar variable `$x = <$fh>`, Perl will read from the file up-to and including the <b>Input Record Separator</b> which is, by default, the new-line `\n`.
+The `$/` variable is the **Input Record Separator** in Perl.
+When we put the read-line operator in scalar context, for example by assigning to a scalar variable `$x = <$fh>`, Perl will read from the file up-to and including the **Input Record Separator** which is, by default, the new-line `\n`.

 What we did here is we assigned [undef](/undef-and-defined-in-perl) to `$/`.
-So the read-line operator will read the file up-till the first time it encounters <b>undef</b> in the file.
+So the read-line operator will read the file up-till the first time it encounters **undef** in the file.
 That never happens so it reads till the end of the file.
-This is what is called <b>slurp mode</b>, because of the sound the file makes when we read it.
+This is what is called **slurp mode**, because of the sound the file makes when we read it.

 In case you are wondering about the regex part here is the quick recap provided by [J.L.
 Bismarck Fuentes](http://jlbfuentes.com/).